AnotherDaniel/up-trustable-release/trustable/assertions/TA-A_08_CONTEXT.md

-Although it is practically impossible to specify all of the necessary behaviours and required properties for complex software, we must clearly specify the most important of these (e.g. where harm could result if given criteria are not met), and verify that these are correctly provided by XYZ.
+Although it is practically impossible to specify all of the necessary behaviours and required properties for complex software, we must clearly specify the most important of these (e.g. where harm could result if given criteria are not met), and verify that these are correctly provided by uProtocol.

-The specified expectations should be verified using tests, which demonstrate that the required properties of behaviours are present for a specified set of use cases and/or system contexts for XYZ.
+The specified expectations should be verified using tests, which demonstrate that the required properties of behaviours are present for a specified set of use cases and/or system contexts for uProtocol.
 The effectiveness of these tests should also be confirmed by appropriate and credible validation strategies, such as false negative testing (reproducing a test's failure conditions and confirming that it fails as expected).